 In addition to his #SELLWEEDLIKEIMWHITE protest, NJWeedman is running for State Assembly in New Jersey’s 15th Legislative District in this year’s Assembly election on the Legalize Marijuana Party ticket.
 Towards that end, he has been passing out flyers and selling bags of weed to anyone interested while campaigning.

 While he might seem like a radical, NJWeedman often espouses a simple belief in a free market system.

-He currently runs a café called NJWeedman’s Joint which adjoins his Liberty Bell Temple III which, due to its exemption as a religious organization, allows members who pay a small fee to smoke there without fear of repercussion.
+He currently runs a café called NJWeedman’s Joint which adjoins his Liberty Bell Temple III in Trenton.
+Due to its exemption as a religious organization, it allows members who pay a small fee to smoke there without fear of repercussion.
 The café and temple are across the street from Trenton City Hall.

-Previously NJWeedman was running a medical marijuana business known as Liberty Bell Temple II in Los Angeles before the Drug Enforcement Agency (DEA) shut it down in 2012 because cannabis was still federally illegal.
+Previously NJWeedman was running a medical marijuana business known as Liberty Bell Temple II in Los Angeles.
+The Drug Enforcement Agency (DEA) shut it down in 2012 because cannabis was still federally illegal.
 “Out of 800, they went after me,” Forchion said.
 He attributes this to his loud criticism of national marijuana laws.

-Afterward, he came back to New Jersey, where he began selling in the underground market, which he had been doing prior to going to California.
+Afterward, he came back to New Jersey, where he began selling in the underground market.
+He had been doing prior to going to California.

 NJWeedan likens himself to General Douglas MacArthur in the Pacific theater in World War II.

 “He was chased off by the Japanese, but he vowed to come back and fight.
 And he did, the American army, marines recaptured the Philippines.
 I feel like the same way.
-I left Jersey in 2007.
-I hauled ass for a few years and in ‘13 came back to fight for all of us, for inclusion, and I think I’m going to win,” Forchion said.
+I hauled ass for a few years and in ‘13 came back to fight for all of us, for inclusion.
+And I think I’m going to win,” Forchion said.
 “The state will either have to deal with me or ignore me, but I’m not going away.”